stellar/go/services/keystore/cmd/keystored/README.md

 keystored migrate up
 ```

-You can undo all migrations by running
+You can undo the last migration by running
 ```sh
 keystored migrate down
 ```